Smile-SA/gdpr-dump/docs/01-commands.md

 ## Configuration File Validation

-The following commands checks if a configuration file is valid:
+The following command checks if a configuration file is valid:

 ```
 bin/console config:validate <config_file>